Edwincai0429/Datafarming/README.md

 #### WINDOWS

 The details for setting the `PATH` environment variable are different for different versions of the Windows operating system.
-The following assumes that you have put these tools in a folder called `C:\UsefulRubyScripts` on a Windows 10 system:
+The following example assumes that you are working on a Windows 10 system, and that you have downloaded these scripts to the folder `C:\datafarmingrubyscripts`.
+If you have cloned the repository to a different name or location, you must change information in step 5 below to reflect the correct location.

   1. Open Windows "Settings".